-For any suspensions and exclusions, other than those above, the headteacher will notify the governing board once per term.
+For any suspensions and exclusions, other than those above, the headteacher will notify the local academy committee once per term.

-The Headteacher/Executive Headteacher will inform the LA of all suspensions or exclusions, regardless of their length, without delay.
+The Headteacher/Executive Headteacher will inform the LA and Trust of all suspensions or exclusions, regardless of their length, without delay.

-All notifications to the governing board and LA will include the reasons for suspension or exclusion and the duration of any suspension.
+All notifications to the local academy committee and LA will include the reasons for suspension or exclusion and the duration of any suspension.